 On your final exam, you’ll be asked to apply negotiation principles to a case study in international business.
 In this lecture, we’ll examine two of these principles in depth …

 [Video] Have you ever wondered why ice floats on water while other solids usually sink?
-[Performs demonstration on camera by dropping ice into a bowl of water, which floats, then small pebbles into a different bowl of water, which sinks.]
+[Perform demonstration on camera by dropping ice into a bowl of water, which floats, then small pebbles into a different bowl of water, which sink.]
 Water molecules do some interesting things as they approach their freezing point.
 In this module, we’ll explore the unique thermodynamic properties of water, and you’ll be able to …

 Conclusion

 Context should be provided at every level of your course: the overall course, each module, and within every piece of instructional material.
 You can start with your syllabus or a course introduction, use module introductions to set the stage, and include context statements within your instructional materials.
 Providing context will help scaffold your students’ skills and knowledge and illuminate your course narrative.
-If you’ve chunked your material appropriately and compensated for expert blind spot, the context you provide will foster a metacognitive perspective, which will consequently help students take more ownership over their learning.
+If you’ve chunked your material appropriately and compensated for your potential expert blind spots, the context you provide will foster a metacognitive perspective, which will consequently help students take more ownership over their learning.
 While it may take some extra time to provide the right level of context, the payoff is well worth it.

 References